-Sixth Meeting of the Global Forum on Migration and Development
+Sixth Summit Meeting of the Global Forum on Migration and Development

 19-22 November 2012, Port Louis, Mauritius

-Development was a central focus for GFMD 2012, as demonstrated by the fact that the Forum was chaired for the first time by a national development agency (Ministry of Finance and Economic Development).
-In recognition of the linkage between human development and migrant rights, the protection of migrants featured directly in two of the three GFMD 29012 Roundtables listed below:
+In recognition of the linkage between human development and migrant rights, the protection of migrants featured prominently in two of the three GFMD 2012 Roundtables (RT) themes for the year: